Fraunhofer-AISEC/cmc/README.md

 ## Build

-All binaries can be built with the *go*-compiler:
+All binaries can be built with the *go*-compiler.
+For an explanation of the various flags run
+<binary> --help

 ### Build and Run the Provisioning Server